Iadvd/Pico8-MultipleChoiceEngine/README.md

 load the bank 0 first image on the left.
 E.g. $I 9 will load the bank 3 second image starting from left, etc.

+E.g. in the sample game, the tile banks 0,1,2,3 have 4 images of 4x4 tiles (in Pico-8 tile=cell) as
+follows:

 ![a](https://raw.githubusercontent.com/Iadvd/Pico8-MultipleChoiceEngine/refs/heads/main/how-to1.png)

 ![b](https://raw.githubusercontent.com/Iadvd/Pico8-MultipleChoiceEngine/refs/heads/main/how-to2.png)